ThKrypt/QualCoder/08-Coding-Images.md

 The top right of the dialog shows some details of a clicked on coded area - by showing the code name pixel positions and percentage area of the entire image.
 Hovering the mouse over this space will show any memo for the coded area.

+Important coded areas, such as exemplars for a report, can be flagged Important by using the right-click menu when on the codeed areand selecting Important.

 * Shortcut H. Press h when on the image to hide and unhide the top controls section of the screen.

 ![coding image](https://qualcoder.files.wordpress.com/2020/12/image-coding.png)